en_USEnglish

 The OSI model: understanding the seven-layer network

 Understand how computer networks work with the seven-layer OSI model.
-From physical transmission to data security, discover all the aspects you need to positively influence the performance network.
+From physical transmission to data security, discover how to positively influence network performance.

-We'd like to introduce you to the OSI model, an essential concept for understanding how computer networks work.
-The OSI model is a seven-layer structure that breaks down the various processes involved in data transmission.
+We'll introduce you to the OSI model, an essential concept for understanding how computer networks work.
+The OSI model is a seven-layer structure that breaks down the various processes required for data transmission.
 Each layer plays a specific role, from the physical transmission of information to its presentation to the end user.
-By understanding this model, you'll be able to grasp all aspects of the network, from connectivity to data security, and positively influence its performance.
+By understanding this model, you'll be able to understand all aspects of the network, from its connectivity to data security, and thus positively influence its performance.

-The OSI Model, or Open Systems Interconnection, is a network architecture used to understand and describe the various operations that take place during communication between the different devices connected to a network.
-It is made up of seven layers, each playing a specific role in the transfer of data from one device to another.
+The OSI Model, or Open Systems Interconnection, is a network architecture used to understand and describe the various operations that occur during communication between different devices connected to a network.
+It consists of seven layers, each playing a specific role in transferring data from one device to another.

 Origin of the OSI model

 The OSI model was created in the 1970s by the International Organization for Standardization (ISO) to standardize communication protocols in computer networks.
-Its main objective was to enable different systems to communicate with each other, regardless of their manufacturer or architecture.
+Its primary goal was to enable different systems to communicate with each other, regardless of their manufacturer or architecture.

 Why use the OSI model

-The OSI model is widely used in computer networks because it offers several advantages benefits.
-Firstly, it enables a better understanding and organization of the various stages of communication between devices.
-Secondly, it facilitates interoperability between different systems, meaning that devices of different brands can communicate with each other without problems.
-Finally, it provides a solid basis for the development of communication protocols and standards.
+The OSI model is widely used in the field of computer networks because it offers several advantages.
+First, it allows for a better understanding and organization of the different stages of communication between devices.
+Second, it facilitates interoperability between different systems, meaning that devices of different brands can communicate with each other without any problems.
+Finally, it provides a solid foundation for the development of communication protocols and standards.

 The seven layers of the OSI model